Trump Extends Iran Strikes Deadline Amid Diplomacy and Tension - PRESS AI WORLD

 Credited from: CHANNELNEWSASIA

-• New deadline for US strikes on Iran's energy infrastructure set to April 6.
+• Trump extends the deadline for strikes on Iran's energy infrastructure to April 6, citing positive talks.

 Gallery